 When you begin to plan your trip, you will begin to realize that the Amalfi Coast is actually very large with many areas to choose from.
 We will be focusing on the area Positano, which is the most picturesque.
 When you see photos of Amalfi, they are almost always from Positano.

 This Travel Writer’s Guide To Amalfi Coast focuses not only on a guide to travel but specifically with the needs of a writer in mind.
 A traveling writer needs to know the history, where to find inspiration, a great place to write, and a great place to lay their head.
-That way all you’re energy can funnel into creating!
+That way all your energy can funnel into creating!

 It is said that Positano has been inhabited since 6000 BC.
 Legend has it that Poseidon founded this town in honor of the Greek Nymph Pasitea.
 The Romans began settling in Positano in 100 BC, however, they were destroyed by an eruption of Mount Vesuvius in 79 AD.